-When it comes to large-scale marketing with a personal touch, you can’t beat a webinar.
+When it comes to large-scale communications with a personal touch, you can’t beat webinar marketing.
 Unlike white papers — or even massive in-person events — webinars really give you a chance to get personal and get real with your customers and prospects.

 In last week’s live webinar, “How Personalization Can Drive Webinar Success,” Mark Bornstein walked us through some simple steps to make a real connection with webinars.
 In case you missed it, here are some of the highlights:

 People are much more likely to respond to an email when it feels like you went the extra mile for them.
 So make your webinar invites more meaningful!
 It only takes a little effort to make a huge impact.